 The requirement for fire retardant adhesives is increasing and their use expands to a number of different industry sectors examples including aerospace, construction, electronics and public transport (trains in particular).

 Regulations and approvals for each industry sector are different and also vary between countries.
-For this reason, as an adhesive manufacturer, it is vital we treat each customer application as a new product development to ensure the adhesive matches the customer’s performance and application requirements, as well as meets the particular industry/country regulations regarding fire retardancy.
+For this reason, as an adhesive manufacturer, it is vital we treat each customer application as a new product development.
+This ensures the adhesive matches the customer’s performance and application requirements, as well as meets the particular industry/country regulations regarding fire retardancy.

-The majority of approvals are application-based and the adhesive bonded joints or laminated parts need to be tested for fire retardancy in a typical assembly (so if bonding composite layers which have been sandwiched together with an adhesive, the whole “sandwich” is tested).
-It is a good idea to start off with an adhesive that is confirmed as non-burning so you don’t waste time and money further down the track and have to start again.
-One of the most recognised testing standards is UL94 testing which is discussed in more detail later in this article.
+Most approvals are application-based, and the adhesive bonded joints or laminated parts need to be tested for fire retardancy in a typical assembly (so if bonding composite layers which have been sandwiched together with an adhesive, the whole “sandwich” is tested).
+It is a good idea to start with an adhesive that is confirmed as non-burning so you don’t waste time and money further down the track and must start again.
+One of the most recognized testing standards is UL94 testing which is discussed in more detail later in this article.

-The other added challenge with regulations and approvals is that they are constantly changing, becoming ever stricter (it is very rare to see a regulation relaxed!).
-Following a major fire disaster or transport incident where deaths have occurred due to fire or toxic smoke inhalation, industries review their standards and bring in new legislations.
+The other added challenge with regulations and approvals is that they are constantly changing and becoming ever stricter (it is very rare to see a regulation relaxed!).
+Following a major fire disaster or transport incident where deaths have occurred due to fire or toxic smoke inhalation, industries review their standards and bring in new legislation.
 After the London Kings Cross disaster, underground stations and trains were subject to important new rules to ensure any adhesives used in public areas were fire retardant.
 German rules were stepped up after the Dusseldorf airport fire.
 Aircraft cabins have to be flame resistant and not give off toxic smoke.
-As a result, many traditional building materials such as wood have been replaced with non-burning composite materials to help inhibit the spread of fire; of course any adhesives used to bond these materials also need to be fire retardant.
+As a result, many traditional building materials, such as wood, have been replaced with non-burning composite materials to help inhibit the spread of fire; of course, any adhesives used to bond these materials also need to be fire retardant.

-So, one of the obvious key criteria is to be flame resistant / non-burning or better still, inhibit flames – properly fire retardant.
+1: So, one of the obvious key criteria is to be flame resistant / non-burning or, better still, inhibit flames – properly fire retardant.

 It looks like a tall order to come up with an adhesive that can match these requirements – and at this stage, viscosity, colour, cure speed and preferred cured method, gap fill, strength performance, thermal conductivity, and packaging haven’t even been considered.
 But the development chemists enjoy a good challenge so BRING IT ON!